 The appearance is simply spontaneously arising.
 The idea of a desired future state clouds the seeing of what is here and now.
 The now is always here.
 Any notion of achieving something at some future time precludes fully recognising the present.

-You cannot be out of the awareness and it is missed simply through the habit of placing the attention in the thinking.
+You cannot be out of the awareness - it is missed simply through the habit of placing the attention in the thinking.
 This investment in the conceptual is a distraction from seeing the oneness that we already and truly are. ~ Peter

 A thought comes up to do one thing and then another thought says to do something else instead.
 Thoughts happen and they are acted upon or not.
-A choice is seemingly made yet there is no me making that choice.
+A choice is seemingly made yet there is no separate entity making that choice.

 The breathing, heart beating, food digestion all continue automatically.
 In the face of danger, the body acts spontaneously.
 It’s only when we are out of danger can we reflect on the situation.
 Thought follows activity – it doesn’t initiate the activity.

 Numerous experiments confirm that thought actually comes after the volition to act – the thought functioning as a rationalisation.
 The hand simply swats the mosquito, the arms reach out to steady the balance; no thinking is involved and no decisions are made.